cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 # Transaction Lifecycle

 This document describes the lifecycle of a transaction from creation to committed state changes.
 Transaction definition is described in a [different doc](../core/transactions.md).
-The transaction is referred to herein as `Tx`. {synopsis}
+The transaction is referred to as `Tx`. {synopsis}

 ## Pre-requisite Readings